 Most important is the development of skills in theological reflection.
 The goal is to learn to think theologically.
 By examining their own beliefs and their relationship to our culture and the tradition of our Christian faith, participants can learn what it means to be effective ministers in the world.
 In coming to terms with the notion that everything we do has potential for manifesting the love of Christ, we discover that our ministry is at hand wherever we turn.

 The Seminar group is the heart of the EfM Program.
 It consists of from 6 to 12 individuals and a trained mentor or two co-mentors.
 The Groups generally meet for 2.5 to 3.0 hours weekly for 36 weeks.
 Sessions include discussion of the textual material, theological reflection, worship and fellowship.

 Participants enrolled – 136

 All time graduates – 542

-About how to start a Seminar group, join a seminar group or become an EfM Mentor contact
+For More information about how to start a Seminar group, join a seminar group or become an EfM Mentor contact: